octopus-network/pallet-octopus-appchain/README.md

-# Substrate Pallet Template
+# Octopus Appchain Pallet

-This is a template for a Substrate pallet which lives as its own crate so it can be imported into multiple runtimes.
-It is based on the ["template" pallet](https://github.com/paritytech/substrate/tree/master/bin/node-template/pallets/template) that is included with the [Substrate node template](https://github.com/paritytech/substrate/tree/master/bin/node-template).

-Check out the [HOWTO](HOWTO.md) to learn how to use this for your own runtime module.

-This README should act as a general template for distributing your pallet to others.
+This is a support component of [Octopus Network](https://oct.network/).

 ## Purpose

-This pallet acts as a template for building other pallets.

-It currently allows a user to put a `u32` value into storage, which triggers a runtime event.
+With this pallet, a chain built from substrate can join octopus network as an appchain.

+An appchain can rent security from motherchain on demand.

 ## Dependencies

 ### Traits

-This pallet does not depend on any externally defined traits.
+This pallet depend on [`CreateSignedTransaction`](https://docs.rs/frame-system/3.0.0/frame_system/offchain/trait.CreateSignedTransaction.html).

 ### Pallets

-This pallet does not depend on any other FRAME pallet or externally developed modules.
+This pallet depend on [`pallet_session`](https://docs.rs/pallet-session/3.0.0/pallet_session/).

 ## Installation